 Living in New York City can sometimes lead a parochial view of the country.
 One example is looking at the history of Puerto Rican migration to the main land.
 New York City was the landing place and home for the largest group of Puerto Ricans from the island, but not always the final destination.
 Chicago was also a place the attracted many people from the island.

 Much of the Puerto Rican movement to Chicago during the middle of the 20th century was secondary migration.
 Families came to New York City first, and then moved on to Chicago.
 There were also a large number recruited from the island by agencies promising jobs at a time where Operation Bootstrap was causing deep poverty.
-Puerto Ricans to work in factories and in the service industry, especially in hotels.
+Puerto Ricans came to Chicago to work in factories and in the service industry, especially in hotels.
 During the 1960’s gentrification and urban renewal forced many families to move from Chicago’s South Side north to the Humboldt Park area.
 Today, this area is still the heart of the Puerto Rican community in Chicago.

 Walking along Division Street you will find a wonderful collection of street art created by local artists.
 Block after block has a wall mural or a doorway painted to represent some aspect of Puerto Rican culture.
 The local businesses and building owners have spent time and money supporting local artists and their work.

 Paseo Boricua is also home to several Puerto Rican restaurants.
-If you visit mid-day, I strongly suggest .
+If you visit mid-day, I strongly suggest Nellie’s.
 The food is excellent down-home Puerto Rican cooking.
 The Sopa de Salchichas (sausage soup) is really a steaming bowl of spaghetti, sausages and tomato sauce.
 The bisteak encebollado (steak with onions) is a delicious cube steak covered with a pile of sautéed onions.
 The Pechuga a la parilla (grilled chicken breast) is well seasoned and moist.
 Their Café con Leche is excellent, but don’t ask for Tres Leches cake.
 As I was told, it is a Dominican cake, and not available at Nellie’s.

 I always say that the best way to get to know a city is to get away from the tourist areas.
 Coming to Paseo Boricua is a great way to visit a part of Chicago that most out-of-towners never see.